Gabriele-Federico/MIT-6837-assignments/README.md

 ## Assignment 0

 ### Main Part
-Assignment 0 consists in some basing handling of colors in and light position using OpenGL, as well as reading meshes from a .obj file.
+Assignment 0 consists in some basic handling of colors and light position using OpenGL, as well as reading meshes from a .obj file.

 ### Extra Credit